Skip to Content

 The bouquinistes (vendor stalls) lined up along the Seine are made for browsing.
 Whether it’s a vintage post card or a hand drawn sketch or painting, it can be fun to pick up a little something from these stalls.

-While I ordinarily skip tacky souvenirs of big tourist attractions, sometimes I just give in to the tackiness.
+While I ordinarily skip tacky souvenirs of big tourist attractions, sometimes I just have to give in to the tackiness.

 Eiffel Tower souvenirs are one of those times, I just cannot resist souvenirs representing that famous spire.
 On this last trip I brought home both an Eiffel Tower mug and a mini replica.